Skip to main content

 • Access control should be validated earlier, during task context and knowledge base selection

-• all-chunks should not introduce an extra user-level blocking rule that behaves differently from retrieve
+• direct injection should not introduce an extra user-level blocking rule that behaves differently from normal retrieval

 This keeps the chain consistent: